OpenVidu/openvidu.io/docs/docs/tutorials/application-client/ionic.md

     participantIdentity: string;
 };

-// For local development launching app in web browser, leave these variables empty
+// When running OpenVidu locally and launching app in web browser, leave these variables empty
-// For production or when launching app in a mobile device, configure them with correct URLs
+// For other deployment type or when launching app in a mobile device, configure them with correct URLs
 // If you leave them empty when launching app in a mobile device, the user will be prompted to enter the URLs var APPLICATION_SERVER_URL = ''; // (2)! var LIVEKIT_URL = ''; // (3)!